 White oak hardwood flooring is popular for its beauty and durability.

 With a Janka rating of 1360, white oak is one of the hardest domestic woods around.
 It’s popular for its strength, richness, and beauty.
-The wood itself is also straight and close-grained, making it exceptionally dense and resistant to warping or cracking over time.
-All in all, white oak flooring has everything you could want in a high-quality hardwood floor.

 Unfinished White Oak Flooring

-- Janka Rating: 1360
+- Janka Rating:Â 1360

-- Colors: Lovely tan and pale brown with pinkish, gray, and brown hues
+- Colors:Â Lovely tan and pale brown with pinkish, gray, and brown hues

-- Grain Pattern: Close and straight grain with occasional swirls and burls
+- Grain Pattern:Â Close and straight grain with occasional swirls and burls

 Red Oak Flooring